-Central to any organisation’s overall strategy to manage and control the threat of cyber-attacks is the Information Risk Management Regime – this is step 1.
+The Information Risk Management Regime, is central organisations’ overall strategy to manage and control the threat of Cyber-attacks.
 Surrounding and supporting this regime are 9 additional steps that, collectively, provide the basis for a more secure cyber environment.

-Through following the 10 steps below, your business will then be ready to gain accreditation through the Cyber Essentials scheme – and remember that your IT or Managed Service Provider has the knowledge and expertise to guide you on how best to address each of the steps.
+Through following the 10 steps to cyber security below, your business will be ready to gain accreditation through the Cyber Essentials scheme and remember that your IT or Managed Service Provider has the knowledge and expertise to guide you on how best to address each of the steps.

 Information Risk Management Regime

-Introduce corporate policies and processes to develop secure baseline builds, and manage the configuration and use of your ICT systems.
-Remove or disable unnecessary functionality from ICT systems, and keep them patched against known vulnerabilities.
+Introduce corporate policies and processes to develop secure baseline builds.
+Manage the configuration and use of your ICT systems.
+Remove or disable unnecessary functionality from ICT systems, Keeping them patched against known vulnerabilities.
 Failing to do this will expose your business to threats and vulnerabilities, and increase risk to the confidentiality, integrity and availability of systems and information.

 Connecting to untrusted networks (such as the Internet) can expose your organisation to cyber-attacks.
-Follow recognised network design principles when configuring perimeter and internal network segments, and ensure all network devices are configured to the secure baseline build.
-Filter all traffic at the network perimeter so that only traffic required to support your business is allowed, and monitor traffic for unusual or malicious incoming and outgoing activity that could indicate an attack (or attempted attack).
+Follow recognised network design principles when configuring perimeter and internal network segments.
+Configure all network devices to the same secure baseline build.
+Filter all traffic at the network perimeter ensuring traffic to support your business is allowed.
+Monitor traffic for unusual or malicious incoming and outgoing activity.

 User education and awareness

 Produce user security policies that describe acceptable and secure use of your organisation’s ICT systems.
-These should be formally acknowledged in employment terms and conditions.
-All users should receive regular training on the cyber risks they face as employees and individuals.
+All Users should receive regular training on the cyber risks they face as employees and individuals.
 Security related roles (such as system administrators, incident management team members and forensic investigators) will require specialist training.

-Establish a monitoring strategy and develop supporting policies, taking into account previous security incidents and attacks, and your organisation’s incident management policies.
+Establish a monitoring strategy and develop supporting policies.
+Take into account previous security incidents and attacks, and your organisation’s incident management policies.
 Continuously monitor inbound and outbound network traffic to identify unusual activity or trends that could indicate attacks and the compromise of data.
 Monitor all ICT systems using Network and Host Intrusion Detection Systems (NIDS/HIDS) and Prevention Systems (NIPS/HIDS).